Thedsk8/loanProject/README.md

 ## Project Overview

 This project is a Loan Management System designed to handle loan creation, approval, and repayment processes.
+This is created using python with Django Framework.
 The system supports two user roles:
 1. **Approver**: Can approve loan requests.
 2. **Borrower**: Can borrow loans.